-As explained and highlighted in the report there are arrange of factors which need to be assessed in coming to the Cabinet's recommendation.
-The report correctly notes that the statutory power to set a council tax premium on "second homes" and long term empty properties was increased to maximum of 300% by amendments to the Local Government Finance Act 1992 which came into force on the 1st of April 2022.
-In considering a review of the premium and possible increases from the previous statutory maximum of 100% it is important that the Council gives full consideration to the context and challenges in Gwynedd, the results of the consultation and the information and views gathered which were received and the results of the Equalities Impact Assessment.
-The report explains the matters which are relevant to the decision and the results of the processes and the Cabinet's recommendation is based on its assessment and weighing up of these factors.
+As explained and highlighted in the report there are arrange of factors which need to be assessed in coming to a position and recommendation to the Full Council.
+The report correctly notes that the statutory power to set a council tax premium on "second homes" and long-term empty properties was increased to maximum of 300% by amendments to the Local Government Finance Act 1992 which came into force on the 1st of April 2022.
+In considering a review of the premium and possible increases form the previous statutory maximum of 100% it is important that the Cabinet gives full consideration to the context and challenges in Gwynedd, the results of the consultation and the information and views gathered which were received and the results of the Equalities Impact Assessment.
+The report explains the matters which are relevant to the decision and the results of the processes